 - Add the dry ingredients and fold gently with a spatula until all the almond flour is wet and well blended.

-- Pour into prepared loaf pan and bake for 40-50 minutes.
+- Pour into greased loaf pan and bake for 40-50 minutes.
 Check for doneness with a toothpick inserted into the center of the loaf.
 When the toothpick comes out clean, the blueberry bread is done.

 - Leave the loaf in the pan until completely cooled.